-- Its adequacy to achieve the objectives of the proposed project on time and within budget, - The recruitment and retention plan(s), - The extent to which program management operations are clearly defined (who will do what, when, and where), and - The extent to which the services to be provided involve the collaboration of appropriate partners for maximizing the effectiveness of project services.
+- Its adequacy to achieve the objectives of the proposed project on time and within budget; - The recruitment and retention plan(s); - The extent to which program management operations are clearly defined (who will do what, when, and where); and - The extent to which the services to be provided involve the collaboration of appropriate partners for maximizing the effectiveness of project services.

 Proposals that identify key staff at the time of proposal will be given priority over proposals that indicate that key staff will be hired after funds are secured due to the short term of the grant.
-If any staff members (such as a project manager) are to be hired after the grant is secured, the person's name and résumé should be submitted to the Commission's Office of Outreach and Grants Management within eight weeks of the grant award.
+If any staff members are hired after the grant is secured, the person's name and résumé should be submitted to the Commission within eight weeks of the grant award.